-The Friends of Spring Mill State Park, a volunteer group for the Park, challenge you to hike all 10 miles of trails inside of Spring Mill!
+The park is filled with trails, nature preserves, ponds, rivers, a swimming pool and more.
+Adventurers can canoe/kayak, swim, fish, hike and bike across the over 1,000 acres of woods, caves and waterways.
+Boat rental is available or bring your own.
+As this map illustrates, nine scenic trails wind throughout the park ranging from easy to rugged and from .5 to 2.5 miles in length.
+The Friends of Spring Mill State Park, a volunteer group supporting the Park, challenge you to hike all 10 miles of trails inside of Spring Mill!
 When you finish, order a trail-challenge t-shirt or pick up a sticker for $1 at the Nature Center or the Park Office!
-All proceeds go to various park projects/events – Click here to order the t-shirt –
+All proceeds go to various park projects/events – Click here to order the t-shirt.

 This cozy inn offers 74 country-style rooms, a dining room, indoor/outdoor pool and a gift shop.
 Several casual and comfortable seating areas throughout the inn provide a relaxing spot for quiet or conversation.
 The patio seating provides a peaceful view of nature and birdwatching.